JuliaGraphics/Luxor.jl/docs/src/explanation/basics.md

 You can use functions like [`scale`](@ref), [`rotate`](@ref), and [`translate`](@ref) to change the coordinate system.

-[`background`](@ref) fills the drawing with a color, covering any previous contents.
+[`background`](@ref) usually fills the drawing with a color, covering any previous contents.
 By default, PDF drawings have a white background, whereas PNG drawings have no background so that the background appears transparent in other applications.

 If there is a current clipping region, [`background`](@ref) fills just that region.
 In the next example, the first [`background`](@ref) fills the entire drawing with magenta, but the calls in the loop fill only the active clipping region, a table cell defined by the `Table` iterator:

 ```@example
 using Luxor # hide